 Do I have to pay for the vaccination?

-According to Nevada's plan, COVID-19 vaccinations will be free.
-Providers can get reimbursed for an office visit from health insurance or through the Provider Relief Fund if uninsured.
-There are already reports of scammers purporting to offer COVID vaccines and treatments and trying to charge for them.
+You should not have any out-of-pocket costs for getting the vaccine or a booster shot.
+AARP fought to make sure the federal government is covering the cost of the vaccine itself.
+There are reports of scammers purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP’s Fraud Watch Network is tracking the latest scams.

 Also of Interest:

-· Read our full coronavirus coverage
+- Read AARP's full coronavirus coverage